Skip to content

 The Most Common Problems and Fixes

 Coliform bacteria.
 If you test positive for total coliform, follow up immediately with an E. coli test.
 E. coli confirms fecal contamination.
-Treatment: UV disinfection systems kill bacteria effectively without chemicals.
-Shock chlorination (pouring bleach into the well casing) is a temporary fix but not a permanent solution.
+For ongoing protection, UV disinfection systems kill bacteria without chemicals and are the standard solution for private wells.
+Shock chlorination is a temporary disinfection step, not a permanent fix.

 Nitrates above 10 mg/L. A health risk for formula-fed infants under six months.
+Boiling does not remove nitrates, it concentrates them.
 Reverse osmosis removes nitrates effectively.
 Distillers also work.
-Boiling does not — it concentrates nitrates.

 Arsenic above 10 ppb.
 RO removes arsenic effectively.
-So does activated alumina, which is less expensive and handles arsenic specifically without softening the water.
+So does activated alumina, which is less expensive and handles arsenic specifically without treating the whole water supply.

 Well Maintenance